openlegend/core-rules/core/src/04-perks-flaws/01-chapter-four.md

 ### Artisan

-Choose a specific craft, such as gunsmithing, glass blowing, or brewing.
-You know the ins and outs of crafting goods of the highest quality within your chosen specialty.
-As a master craftsman, you are able to create items of exceptional value given the necessary time and materials.
+Choose a specific craft, such as gunsmithing, hardware assembly, glass blowing, or brewing.
+You are a master of a chosen craft, and your reputation goes far and wide.
+In a time frame decided by the GM, you can craft any mundane item of wealth level 2 or less, if you have access to the right tools.
 Furthermore, whenever you are performing a task in which your crafting skills would play a role, you gain advantage 1 to any action rolls that you must make.
+Your reputation means that other students of your craft may actively seek you out as a teacher.
+Experts in any field that makes use of the items you create will actively recommend that others seek you out.
+"You want the best overclocked CPU for that supercomputer?
+You need to talk to Razul, he's the best hardware craftsman this side of the Third Sun."

 ### Ascetic